Heaven 17

-Heaven 17 are an English new wave and synth-pop band that formed in Sheffield in 1980.
-The band were a trio for most of their career, composed of Martyn Ware (keyboards) and Ian Craig Marsh (keyboards) (both previously of the Human League), and Glenn Gregory (vocals, keyboards).
-Although most of the band's music was recorded in the 1980s, they have occasionally reformed to record and perform, playing their first ever live concerts in 1997.
-Marsh left the band in 2007 and Ware and Gregory continued to perform as Heaven 17.
+Heaven 17 are an English synth-pop band formed in Sheffield in 1980.
+The band were a trio for most of their career, composed of founding Human League members Martyn Ware (keyboards, drum machine, vocals) and Ian Craig Marsh (keyboards) with vocalist Glenn Gregory.

+Although most of their music was recorded in the 1980s, they have occasionally reformed, and played their first live concerts in 1997.